elephantscale/es-training-new/machine-learning/generic/Unsupervised-Clustering.md

  * Marketing / Sales
      - Segment the customer base; for promotion / advertisement
-     - Soccer mom  / new parents
+     - new parents / gardeners

  * Politics
      - Group potential voters for ad targeting